grumpycoders/pcsx-redux/docs/openbios.md

 ## Building

-It is compiled together with `pcsx-redux` or can be compiled on it's own.
+It is compiled together with `pcsx-redux` or can be compiled on its own.

 See the corresponding sections in [Compiling](./compiling.md) for instructions.